TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/SharingAndSwitching/Index.rst

    }

 This design has one TypoScript template, one static TypoScript template, and three Fluid files.
-The TypoScript template is on the “Home” page.
-The static template is :aspect:`Fluid Content Elements (fluid_styled_content)`.
+The TypoScript template is on the :name:`Home` page.
+The static template is :name:`Fluid Content Elements (fluid_styled_content)`.
 The Fluid files are: :file:`Templates/ForLayouts.html`, :file:`Layouts/Layout1ColumnPage.html`, and :file:`Layouts/Layout2ColumnPage.html`.

 This is an efficient, flexible design.
-The “Home” page TypoScript template sets up library objects and page parameters unlikely to change often.
+The :name:`Home` page TypoScript template sets up library objects and page parameters unlikely to change often.
 The :file:`Templates/ForLayouts.html` Fluid template file chooses a page layout and provides content sections for the layout.
 The resulting web page will